 Eat regular and not too rich in fat to control blood lipid levels.

-Take a tight walk of at least half an hour every day, which also has a positive effect on blood lipids and blood pressure.
+Take a tight walk of at least half an hour every day, which also positively influences blood lipids and blood pressure.

 As a diabetic, it is important that you pay close attention to your blood sugar levels.

-In addition, your doctor will prescribe you tablets that you should take reliably.
-In order to reduce the risk of arteriosclerosis and thus the risk of heart attack in the long term, new findings have shown that the combined administration of vitamins B6, B12 and folic acid has also proven its worth, as this lowers the level of vasodilatory homocysteine in the blood.
+In addition, your doctor will prescribe you tablets you should take.
+To reduce the risk of arteriosclerosis and thus the risk of a heart attack in the long term, new findings have shown that the combined administration of vitamins B6, B12 and folic acid has also proven its worth, as this lowers the level of vasodilatory homocysteine in the blood.

 Copyright: Landeszentrale fuer Gesundheitsfoerderung in Rheinland-Pfalz e.V.
 (LZG) Germany